Googlebot Crawling Insights: How Google’s Crawler Drives Search

 Controlling Googlebot with Robots.txt

-A robots.txt file, stored at the root of a website, provides instructions on which parts of a site should or shouldn’t be crawled.
-For instance, adding the following to a robots.txt file blocks Googlebot from accessing a site’s login page:
+A robots.txt file sits at the root of a website.
+It tells crawlers which parts of a site they should or shouldn’t crawl.
+For instance, this entry blocks Googlebot from a site’s login page:

 Copy code User-agent: Googlebot Disallow: /login

-However, a robots.txt file does not prevent pages from being indexed if they are linked from elsewhere on the internet.
-For full removal from search results, a meta robots tag or password protection is often preferable.
+However, a robots.txt file won’t stop a page from being indexed if other sites link to it.
+For full removal from search results, use a meta robots tag or password protection instead.

 Using Meta Robots Tags

-A meta robots tag is an HTML code snippet placed within a page’s <head> section, providing more granular control over how Googlebot crawls and indexes an individual page.
+A meta robots tag is a snippet of HTML placed in a page’s section.
+It gives you finer control over how Googlebot crawls and indexes a single page.
 Common directives include:

 - noindex: Prevents a page from appearing in search results.